jerryji1993/DNABERT/README.md

     --n_process 24
 ```

-Add --fp16 tag if you do not want to perfrom mixed precision.
+Add --fp16 tag if you want to perfrom mixed precision.
 (You have to install the 'apex' from source first).